 Origin: New Zealand.
 A variety named for the Sauvignon Blanc grape, with which it shares some aroma characteristics.
 Nelson Sauvin™ was developed at Plant and Foods Research and released in 2000.

 Usage: High enough alpha acid content to make it truly dual-purpose, but best known for its distinct gooseberry, white wine-like aroma.
 Nelson Sauvin’s lush tropical fruit character and low cohumulone levels have made it a favorite for IPA.
-Adds a lovely dimension to saison and wheat ales as well.
+Adds a lovely dimension to Saison, lagers, and wheat ales as well.

 Aroma & Flavor Characteristics: Striking and pronounced elements of cold-climate Sauvignon Blanc and freshly crushed gooseberries.
 Also look for Key lime, pine needles, earthy dill, and tropical fruit (lychee, papaya, passionfruit).

 Alpha Acid: 12 – 13%